 - Some properties (e.g. distances on the tree, fractal dimension) are easy to study in the arch-deposition formulation, while some other properties (e.g. substructure statistics) are easier in the tree-growth formulation.
-It would be interesting to have a better understanding of this fact. - The equivalence between the arch-deposition process and the tree-growth process is very specific to models $\mathbf{A}$ and $\mathbf{G}$ .
-We have not been able to find a tree-growth process which is equivalent to the compact arch-deposition model $\bar{\mathbf{A}}$ , although this model $\bar{\mathbf{A}}$ is in the same universality class as the non-compact arch-deposition model $\mathbf{A}$ . - Is there a tree-growth process which gives the statistics of planar arches in the high temperature phase where all arch structures have the same probability (i.e. the statistics of the so-called "generic trees" or mean-field branched polymers)? - Arch structures and trees appear in many problems in physics, mathematical physics, combinatorics, computer sciences, etc., in particular in integrable systems (Razumov-Stroganof conjecture, loops models), random permutations, random matrix models, and interface growth.
-Are the kind of models introduced in this article related to these problems?
+It would be interesting to have a better understanding of this fact. - The equivalence between the arch-deposition process and the tree-growth process is very specific to models A and G. We have not been able to find a tree-growth process which is equivalent to the compact arch-deposition model \bar{A} , although this model \bar{A} is in the same universality class as the non-compact arch-deposition model A. - Is there a tree-growth process which gives the statistics of planar arches in the high-temperature phase where all arch structures have the same probability (i.e. the statistics of the so-called 'generic trees' or mean-field branched polymers)? - Arch structures and trees appear in many problems in physics, mathematical physics, combinatorics, computer science, etc, in particular in integrable systems (Razumov-Stroganof conjecture, loop models), random permutations, random matrix models and interface growth.
+Are the kind of models introduced in this paper related to these problems?

-Finally, since our scaling exponent $\zeta = (\sqrt{17} - 3)/2$ deviates from the value found for random RNA $\zeta \approx 0.66$ , we conclude that the low-temperature phase of random RNA is governed by rules which are more complicated than the greedy algorithm.
+Finally, since our scaling exponent $\zeta = (\sqrt{17} - 3)/2$ deviates from the value found for random RNA $\zeta \approx 0.66$, we conclude that the low-temperature phase of random RNA is governed by rules which are more complicated than the greedy algorithm.
 It would be interesting to find a refined scheme that yields statistics closer to random RNA in order to comprehend the nature of the glassy phase of random RNA.